bryanrg22/prizePicks_predictionWebsite/README.md

 [Website Link](https://prizepicksproject-15337.web.app/)

-- **Currently, the project is still in development as more features will be integreated along with bug fixes**
+- **Currently, the project is still in development as more features will be integrated along with bug fixes**
   - If you would like access to the website despite it's early development phase, please feel free to reach out to bryanram2024@gmail.com

 ---